egXcoder/Study-Repository/DesignPatterns/Behavioral/readme.md

 - Mediator: make colleagues not send messages to each other directly and instead rely on mediator
 - Memento: save and restore its state
 - Observer: subscription mechanism to notify multiple objects about events
-- State: letting an object change its behavior when its internal state changes
+- State: encapsulate state-based behavior and delegate behavior to its current state
 - Strategy: define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
 - Template Method: defines the skeleton (template) of an algorithm in a base class but lets subclasses override certain steps of the algorithm without changing its overall structure.
 - Visitor: separate algorithms from the objects on which they operate.